Understanding HEDIS: A Comprehensive Guide to Healthcare Quality Measurement

 HEDIS is a set of standardized performance measures designed to enable consumers to compare healthcare providers objectively and consistently.

-These measures cover a broad range of health issues, such as diabetes management, cancer screenings, and mental health treatment, from preventive care and health promotion to managing chronic illnesses and mental health conditions.
+These measures cover various health issues, such as diabetes management, cancer screenings, and mental health treatment, from preventive care and health promotion to managing chronic illnesses and mental health conditions.

 Healthcare organizations collect data on their performance each year and report it through a rigorous, standardized process.